FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Definition:

-Trial result is a composite quantity, consisting of the Trial Input and the Trial Output.
+Trial Result is a composite quantity, consisting of the Trial Input and the Trial Output.

 Discussion:

-When talking about multiple trials, it is common to say "trial results" to denote all corresponding trial result instances.
+When talking about multiple trials, it is common to say "trial results" to denote all corresponding Trial Result instances.

 While implementations SHOULD NOT include additional attributes with independent values, they MAY include derived quantities.